buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 <!-- For the final book, this would be nice animated in AfterEffects. -->

-### Sign-Up / Sign-In Forms
+### Sign Up / Sign In Forms

-If you’re designing a piece of software (especially a piece of web-based software) or building some form of community-focused service where users will have an account, **you’ll need to consider Sign-Up / Sign-In forms for users to sign up for your product or service, or sign into it**.
+If you’re designing a piece of software (especially a piece of web-based software) or building some form of community-focused service where users will have an account, **you’ll need to consider Sign Up / Sign In forms for users to sign up for your product or service, or sign into it**.

 When a user first encounters a SaaS (Software as a Service) product, they’ll often be **asked to register for an account**.
 This allows information relevant to the user to be stored for their return, or items added to a shopping cart to be saved for later.

 This will often involve a round trip to an email client for your users to confirm they are who they say they are (something you’ll also need to consider).

-Once a user has registered, they’ll need to sign-in to access their account. **If signing in is important to the application you’re building, it’s essential to ensure that the sign-in form is clearly signposted.**
+Once a user has registered, they’ll need to sign in to access their account. **If signing in is important to the application you’re building, it’s essential to ensure that the sign in form is clearly signposted.**

-Sign-Up and Sign-In forms at the very least require two pieces of data:
+Sign Up and Sign In forms at the very least require two pieces of data:

 + a username; and
 + a password.